Wakefield Trinity: 2016–2023: Struggles and Relegation from the Super League

 Wakefield endured a difficult 2022 Super League season with the club struggling near the foot of the table.
 Following the clubs Magic Weekend loss to Toulouse Olympique, Wakefield found themselves in the relegation zone.
-However, the club would win five of their remaining seven matches to avoid relegation and finish in 10th place.
+However, the club won five of their remaining seven matches to avoid relegation and finish in 10th place.
 On 12 September 2022, head coach Willie Poching announced he was departing Wakefield Trinity.